 In a method of profiling a website, an information server receives multiple search queries from a website submitted by different users.
 Different search results responsive to the search queries are provided to the requesting users.

-The information server monitors activities of the users on the search results and generates a profile for the website using the search queries and the user activities.
-When the information server receives a same search query from two different websites, it identifies a plurality of information items associated with the search query.
+The information server monitors the activities of the users on the search results and generates a profile for the website using the search queries and the user activities.
+When the information server receives the same search query from two different websites, it identifies a plurality of information items associated with the search query.